-How to Get a Free Credit Report (2026 Guide)
+How to Get a Free Copy of Your Credit Report

 You have three major credit bureaus keeping track of your history: Equifax, Experian, and TransUnion.
-Each one is required by law to give you one free report every year—and starting in 2024, that became one free report per week from each bureau.
+Each one is required by law to give you one free report every year, and since 2024 that expanded to one free report per week from each bureau.

 Current Build Card